Command-line Basics: Resizing Images with ImageMagick

 Command-line Basics: Decompressing Archive Files

-Learn how to decompress archive files with commands like zip, gzip, tar, bzip2, and 7z.
+Learn how to decompress archive files commands like unzip, gunzip, tar, bunzip2, and 7z.

 Command-line Basics: Compressing Files and Directories

 Learn how to compress files and directories using commands like zip, gzip, and tar.

 Command-line Basics: Managing Processes

 Learn how to manage process priority and kill processes using commands like ps, nice, renice, kill, pkill and killall.

 Learn how to find the process ID of running processes from the command-line using commands like top, pidof, jobs, and lsof.

 Learn how to properly shutdown and reboot a system from the command-line using commands like shutdown and reboot.

 Learn how to analyze free disk space and usage from the command-line using commands like df and du.

 Learn how to schedule repetitive and one-time tasks from the command-line using commands crontab and at.